miguelangelcano/purebasic-openal-sdk/SECURITY.md

 The following security policies are applicable to the **PureBasic OpenAL SDK** source code, documentation and releases.
 Please, follow these rules if you wish to contribute to the project.

-**Note:** From the security point of view it is recommended to use the latest **OpenAL Soft** releases in production.
-If you use the original **OpenAL** v1.0/v1.1, this SDK may not address any security issues.

 ## Goods practices to follow

 :warning: **Never store credentials information into source code or config file in a GitHub repository**